gwax/www-gwax/posts/2008/05/hestabys-realm-shasta-failure.rst

 away by the sight of such a massive mountain popping up out of nowhere.

 Myself, Hippo and John, set out from the bay area Friday evening.
-Stopping at Chipotle's en route, we got to Finlandia!
+Stopping at Chipotle en route, we got to Finlandia!
 Motel in Mount Shasta City, California sometime around 1 or 2AM.
 Repacking lightly and getting to sleep, we woke up rather early so that we could pick up our rental gear and meet up to take a basic mountaineering course with